Some rough notes…

-Intelligence (Nature) changes to Intelligence (Natural Sciences) which includes both life and physical sciences – biology, chemistry, physics, geology, astronomy and so forth.
+Intelligence (Nature) changes to Intelligence (Natural Sciences) which includes both life and physical sciences – biology, chemistry, physics, geology, astronomy and other such fields of study.

-Intelligence (Religion) changes to Intelligence (Social Sciences) which includes religion plus psychology, anthropology, economics, politcs and so forth.
+Intelligence (Religion) changes to Intelligence (Social Sciences) which includes religion plus such fields as psychology, anthropology, economics and politics.

-Wisdom (Medicine) also includes pharmacology and some overlap with natural life sciences – various types of biology, biochemistry, genetics and so forth.
+Wisdom (Medicine) also includes a wide range of medical disciplines – surgery, forensics, pharmacology and various specialties – plus overlap with natural life sciences such as biology, biochemistry and genetics.

 CHANGES TO OTHER PROFIENCIES